Cloudxtreme/DDPS-demo/README.md

 They both work on Windows, MacOS and Linux -- are both free, and easy to install.

 #### Demo time
-To see a demonstration, just type the following into a modern browser:
+To see a demonstration, just type the following into a modern browse:

 http://ddps.deic.dk

-**We need a default username and password!?**
+**We need a default username and password listed here?**

 # Short introduction to Vagrant, and how this project is organized